Film Review – A Cure For Wellness (2017)

-I was very locked into this movie for the first 90 minutes or so.
-The film set up for a very tense, suitably creepy thriller, but then kept trying to adds twists and turns that don’t make sense when you think about them logically.
+The first 90 minutes of the film are very engaging.
+The film set up for a very tense, suitably creepy thriller.
+Then, the film kept trying to adds twists and turns that don’t make sense when you think about them logically.
 The mystery behind this wellness center was really well done, but as I learned more about the facility and it secrets, the film collapses on itself into complete schlock by the end.
-The film is solidly crafted to the point where these twists may get a pass if your brain is turned off, but these flaws are entirely too blatant to ignore for the more intellectually inclined.
+The film is solidly crafted to the point where these twists may get a pass if your brain is turned off.
+The flaws are entirely too blatant to ignore for the more intellectually inclined, however.

 What I Didn’t Like…Continued

-A Cure For Wellness had a couple moments where it could have ended before the film resulted to its ludicrous ending, the film even seemed to set up for a quicker ending with sharp shifts from Dane DeHaan’s character in which he seemed to buy into his insanity, but then he would revert back to his cantankerous nature in the following scene.
-A quicker ending to this film would not only make the film instantly more rewatchable since it would reduce the film’s bloated 146-minute run time, but also keep a veil of mystery around the health facility.
+A Cure For Wellness had a couple moments where it could have ended before the film resulted to its ludicrous ending.
+The film even seemed to set up for a quicker ending with sharp shifts from Dane DeHaan’s character in which he seemed to buy into his insanity.
+But, he would then revert back to his cantankerous nature in the following scene.
+A quicker ending to this film would not only make the film instantly more rewatchable, it would also keep a veil of mystery around the health facility.
 By the time the film shows all its cards, you wish it would have folded earlier before completely losing the hand.

 This film is also not for the faint of heart.
 It goes into ideas of incest and rape that are easily more disturbing than any other creepy image put on screen.
 Some of it teeters over the line of creepy and becomes unnecessary and even possibly offensive to some.
-I would imagine that horror/thriller fans would have zero issue with what I’m referring to, but the casual moviegoer may find it off-putting.
+I would imagine that horror/thriller fans would have zero issue with these moments.
+However, the casual moviegoer may find it off-putting.

-A Cure For Wellness boasts a bunch of great performances and beauty, but its script is entirely too messy for the movie to be claimed “certified fresh.”
-It gets a C. I really appreciate that a large studio film like this one has the gall to make a really weird, creepy movie, but unfortunately all the parts of the film don’t add up to net positive.
+A Cure For Wellness boasts a bunch of great performances and beauty.
+But, its script is entirely too messy for the movie to be claimed “certified fresh.”
+It gets a C. I really appreciate that a large studio film like this one has the gall to make a really weird, creepy movie.
+Unfortunately, all the parts of the film don’t add up to a net positive.